Proof of the area of a circle

 Now if we keep increasing the number of sides to a very very big number (call the resulting polygon an n-gon), this space will be so small, it will look like the circle is the same as the n-gon with a lot of sides.

 Keep this fact in mind since we will refer back to it later!

 Hang on buddy!
 We are halfway of completing the proof of the area of a circle.
 Now, consider the following octagon.

 The area of triangle AOB is 1/2 ( base × height) = 1/2 (s × r)

 We can make 8 such triangles inside the octagon as show below:

 This means that the area of the entire octagon is 8 ×( 1/2 (s × r)) = 1/2 r × 8s

-As stated before, if we increase the number of sides to infinity or a very big number, the resulting n-gon ( The regular polygon which number of sides is a big number) will will almost look like a circle
+As stated before, if we increase the number of sides to infinity or a very big number, the resulting n-gon ( The regular polygon which number of sides is a big number) will almost look like a circle.

-This means that the perimeter of the octagon will almost be the same as the perimeter of the circle
+This means that the perimeter of the resulting n-gon will almost be the same as the perimeter of the circle.

 Doing so we get: